On the computation of tensor functions under tensor-tensor multiplications with linear maps: Non-algebraic tensor functions

 It also requires matrix multiplication and square root.
 In fact, both the geometric mean and the Wasserstein mean can be defined as the midpoint of the geodesic connecting $A$ and $B$ on Riemannian manifolds of $n \times n$ Hermitian positive-definite matrices \cite{MR2198952,MR3992484}.

 In \cite{ju2024}, the authors introduced the notion of geometric mean for T-positive-definite tensors.
-The goal of this section is to generalize this concept for the family of $*_M$-products, and furthermore, to introduce the concept of Wasserstein mean for tensors under the $*_M$-product.
+The goal of this section is to generalize this concept by defining the geometric mean of two tensors under the family of $*_M$-products, and furthermore, to introduce the concept of Wasserstein mean for two tensors under the $*_M$-product.
 In Example~\ref{ex:CounterexampleResultant} and \ref{ex:hyper} we show how the determinantal property, which is satisfied for the matrix geometric mean, is not true for the tensor case.